garfix/nli-go/README.md

 ## Trying it out

 If you want to experiment with NLI-GO, copy one of the application directories in `resources` and make changes to it.

-## Techniques

-Some of the techniques used:

-* An Earley parser to create a syntax tree from an input sentence, with semantic attachments
-* Mentalese, a based internal language, based on Predicate Logic, to process the user input
-* A language with a Prolog-like syntax for rule based reasoning
-* Support for Sparql (DBPedia) and MySQL as well as an in-memory data stores
-* Combining data from multiple databases in reaction to a single request
-* A dialog context to remember information from earlier in the conversation
-* Anaphora resolution: the use of pronouns and other references to earlier entities
-* Generalized quantifiers
-* The distinction between classic negation (`not`) and strong negation (`-`)
-* A generator to produce human readable responses
-* Modules and namespaces, for modular development

 ## Docs